-I. [Possible elements of draft decision text1 for adoption of modalities and procedures for international consultation and analysis]

-1. Recall relevant decisions;

-2. Recognize that ICA will be conducted on the basis of biennial [update] reports taking into consideration the flexibility provided for in paragraph 60 of decision 1/CP.16.

-3. Recognize need to have an efficient, cost-effective and practical system which does not pose excessive burdens on Parties, the secretariat [and other stakeholders];

-4. Prioritize the ICA process for all developing country Parties that submit biennial [update] reports in the first round of reporting.
-In subsequent rounds of biennial [update] reporting, frequency of the ICA process could be differentiated based on the frequency of submission of biennial [update] reports, which could be based on a Party.s [share of global GHG emissions][strong progress in implementation of mitigation actions or recently updated biennial report] and their capabilities.
-SIDS and LDCs may undergo ICA as a group of Parties at their discretion.
+- I. [Possible elements of draft decision text1 for adoption of modalities and procedures for international consultation and analysis] - 1.
+Recall relevant decisions; - 2.
+Recognize that ICA will be conducted on the basis of biennial [update] reports taking into consideration the flexibility provided for in paragraph 60 of decision 1/CP.16. - 3.
+Recognize need to have an efficient, cost-effective and practical system which does not pose excessive burdens on Parties, the secretariat [and other stakeholders]; - 4.
+Prioritize the ICA process for all developing country Parties that submit biennial [update] reports in the first round of reporting.
+In subsequent rounds of biennial [update] reporting, frequency of the ICA process will be conducted on a biennial basis SIDS and LDCs may undergo ICA as a group of Parties at their discretion. - 5. (..)